-If a winning teams margin exceeds 60 points the team will only be credited with a maximum of 60 points winning margin (This does not apply in the Moore Division).
+If a winning team's margin exceeds 30 points, they will only be credited with a maximum of a 30-point winning margin (This does not apply in the Moore Division).

 DRAWN MATCHES

 A draw will stand in home and away matches and two points will be awarded to each team, but not in finals.
 In all finals, five minutes each way extra time will be played to determine the winner.
 If still a draw at the end of five minutes each way, then the golden point rule will apply, whereby first team to score a goal or a behind wins the match.
 If poor light or circumstances prevent play from continuing, the match shall be re-scheduled to the first mutually available Tuesday after the drawn game.